monkphin/PokeBattle/README.md

 16. As a site visitor, I want to be able to quickly find out how to play the game so that I can enjoy the game without having to look anything up.
 17. As a site visitor I want to know how to can find the owner of the site so that I can find out if they have new features coming.
 18. As a site visitor, I would like to see the outcome of each round, so I can better see how the round was won or lost.
+19. As a person playing the game I would like to see the number of cards each player has les, so I can understand how much risk is involved in my turn.
+20. As the player of the game I would like to see the final outcome of the game, so that I know how I performed.

 # Design
 The design needed to be relatively simplistic, reflecting the nature of the game and IP in use.
 Ideally with minimal moving content, with the pertinent data, such as cards, output etc all being visible on a single screen.
 This meant using CSS query selectors to allow for the cards to be displayed side by side when shifting resolutions.
 Since on smaller screens any other card positioning would result in some data being pushed off the bottom.
 Overall the design has been kept deliberately clean and simple in order to not distract from the main content.
 With areas of note being called out in bounding boxes that sit above the background.
 Initial testing was done with drop shadows on these elements and the cards.
 However it was decided that the shadows detracted from the overall clean look and could lead to potential distraction due to the UI being a little too busy.